Prag8855/aab/content/guides/how-to-find-a-kita-in-berlin.md

 If you live in a very high-demand area of Berlin, you might need to search for *Kitas* further away.
 Your child can attend any *Kita* in the city, not just the ones close to you.
 Due to the lack of *Kita* places, some *Jugendamts* tell *Kitas* to only accept kids who live in the same district.[^8]

-Since it's extremely difficult to find a *Kita*, you might have to pick the first *Kita* that has a free spot.[^9] You can't be very picky, but you can always change *Kitas* later.
+Since it's really hard to find a *Kita*, you might have to pick the first *Kita* that has a free spot.[^9] You can't be very picky, but you can always change *Kitas* later.

 ## 2. Get a Kitagutschein